There is power in knowing that you are God’s beloved.

-The devil left that word out, knowing that his temptation would never work if he reminded Jesus that He was the “beloved” Son of God.
+The devil left that word out deliberately.
+He knew his temptation would never work if he reminded Jesus that He was the “beloved” Son of God.
 And Jesus, being perfectly sinless and impeccable, yet also full of the awareness of His Father’s love for Him as God had just pronounced upon Him, was not moved by any of the devil’s devices.*

 In the well-known story of David and Goliath, David’s name in Hebrew means “beloved”.
-Goliath’s name comes from a Hebrew word meaning “exile”, or “to uncover or reveal nakedness”, which brings to mind the original deception of the serpent that led to Adam and Eve forfeiting the glory of God on them and finding themselves exposed in their nakedness.
+Goliath’s name comes from a Hebrew word meaning “exile”, or “to uncover or reveal nakedness”.
+Just as the original deception of the serpent led Adam and Eve to forfeit the glory of God on them and find themselves exposed in their nakedness.

 It took a shepherd boy named “beloved”, who was full of the consciousness that he was God’s beloved, to bring a 10-12 feet tall giant tumbling down dead.
 That is what will happen to our giants when we are full of the consciousness that we are God’s beloved!

-In that one slaying of the giant, David restored the glory due to God and also saved his people Israel, later becoming king over Israel.
-The other thing David is most well-known for is being the psalmist who penned most of the psalms – songs of worship and praise, prayers, and even prophecies of Jesus the Messiah.
+In that one slaying of the giant, David restored the glory due to God, and saved his nation Israel.
+He later became the most renowned king over Israel, and led his people to worship the Lord in his reign.
+David is also known for being the beloved psalmist who penned most of the psalms – songs of worship and praise, prayers, even prophecies of Jesus the Messiah.
 Pretty good works coming out from someone who kept being conscious that he was the Lord’s beloved.

-Throughout the epistles, the apostles Paul, Peter, James, and John, along with Jude, never ceased to remind the believers they were writing to that they were “beloved”, even as they instructed them on living worthy of their high calling, knowing that the sense of being “beloved” would produce good works and holy lives.
+Throughout the epistles, the apostles Paul, Peter, James, and John, along with Jude, never ceased to remind the believers they were writing to that they were “beloved”, even as they instructed them on living worthy of their high calling.
+Because they knew that the sense of being “beloved” will produce good works and holy lives.

 Today, know that you are God’s beloved.